goldmansachs/obevo/obevo-site/src/site/markdown/index.md

 ### DBMS-specific features

-Obevo currently supports DB2, Sybase ASE, Sybase IQ, PostgreSQL, MS SQL Server, Oracle, HSQLDB, and H2
+Obevo currently supports DB2, MS SQL Server, Oracle, PostgreSQL, Sybase ASE, Sybase IQ, HSQLDB, and H2.

-It has special handling for DBMS, such as reorgs for DB2 and handling transaction log checks for Sybase ASE
+It includes DBMS-specific handling, such as DB2 reorgs and handling transaction log checks for Sybase ASE.

 ## Document Conventions

-This documentation assumes we are running this from a Windows desktop.
+This documentation assumes we are running this from a Windows desktop, unless otherwise specified.

 Adjust the command line arguments accordingly for Linux if you choose.